 Dr. Matthew McCoy joined ICBI as a new faculty member in November 2016.
 Interested in using computational methods and multi-scale modeling to study the underlying mechanisms of genetic disease, Dr. McCoy’s current research aims to understand how genomic mutations alter protein function, and how functional changes impact the emergent behavior in biological systems.

-Dr. Peter McGarvey is Research Associate Professor, Department of Biochemistry and Molecular & Cellular Biology, Georgetown University Medical Center (GUMC).
+Dr. Peter McGarvey is Research Professor, Department of Biochemistry and Molecular & Cellular Biology, Georgetown University Medical Center (GUMC).
 Has academic and commercial experience in molecular biology, biotechnology, bioinformatics and software development, and his research interests include genomic and proteomic analysis, biological databases, and data visualization.